IAG traffic boosted by British Airways strength

-LONDON International Airlines Group (ICAG.L), formed by the merger of British Airways and Iberia, posted a strong rise in June traffic, led by a buoyant performance from the UK carrier.
+LONDON International Airlines Group, formed by the merger of British Airways and Iberia, posted a strong rise in June traffic, led by a buoyant performance from the UK carrier.

 Traffic, measured in revenue passenger kilometres, rose by 8.9 percent versus June 2011, while passenger load factor - a measure of how well it fills its planes - was up 1.2 percentage point at 76.1 percent, it said on Wednesday.